digital-asset/daml/docs/source/ops/common-metrics.rst

 These metrics have the following common labels attached:

 - **name**:
-    The name of the executor service, that identifies it's internal usage.
+    The name of the executor service, that identifies its internal usage.

 - **type**:
     The type of the execution service.
 Currently supported for `fork_join` and `thread_pool`